sybrew/The-SEO-Framework-Extension-Manager/extensions/free/articles/trunk/readme.md

 All you'll need to do is activate the Articles extension.

-There is no setup required and no options are currently available.
+There is no additional setup required.

+On every post, you can set the Article Type under the Structure tab.

 Every WordPress post, if the rendered data is valid, will have Articles data outputted in the header through a JSON-LD script.